 Most likely, we have some fear.
 We have some beliefs about that humongous elephant, and we’re by turns motivated and deflated by the sight of it.

-The first thing to do is reflect on your relationship to the elephant.
+The first thing to do is reflect on your relationship with the elephant.
 Is it YOUR elephant, i.e. is it YOUR goal?
 Are you working on what you think you “should” be doing, or setting a goal to make others happy?
 If it’s not your elephant, decide how much power you want to give it.
 What do you have a choice about?
 Can you decide to release attachment to the goal, knowing you have bigger fish – umm, elephants – to fry?

 Let’s assume you’ve determined the elephant is one of your choosing; you’ve named it Book or Website or Relationship or New Career or Cleaning Out the Garage.
 How do you feel when you think about being on the other side, accomplished and full?
 Try renaming the elephant to reflect what you want to experience.
 Focus on your intention.
 Using this guidance, my Book elephant might sound like this: I feel empowered and confident as I share my unique voice with the world.